thanos-io/thanos/docs/proposals/202005_version_documentation.md

 This proposal aims to solve this by:

-1. Build a Version Picker that serves as a tool which will aid easy access to other versions of the documentation.
+1. building a version picker that serves as a tool which will aid easy access to other versions of the documentation.
 This picker will include links to change version (the version must be in the URL).
-2. A robust documentation structure.
+2. providing a documentation structure.
-3. Design a workflow for managing docs that integrates with Thanos's Git workflow, i.e. updating corresponding docs on pull requests, cherry-picks, etc.
+3. designing a workflow for managing docs that integrates with Thanos's Git workflow, i.e. updating corresponding docs on pull requests, cherry-picks, etc.

 ## Motivation